 They [the Bank of England] were right, in my opinion, to warn of the risks before the referendum, and their actions helped to calm down nerves once the vote had taken place

-Panicos Demetriades, former governor of the Bank of Cyprus
+Panicos Demetriades, former governor of the Central Bank of Cyprus

 Furthermore, faced with nervousness in markets, political uncertainty as a new government formed, and the threat of worse shocks to come, launching a powerful programme of easing had a significant calming effect.
 Some actions require 'shock and awe'.